(this page was last updated in February 2020)

 The Nominating Committee chooses who will run for PIPA, since the Prize is not open for applications.

 They are a set of 20 (twenty) to 40 (forty) art experts, invited in each edition, by the PIPA Board, Brazilian or foreign, who work with contemporary art, as established artists, art critics, collectors, gallerists, and curators.

 Each member of the Nominating Committee will indicate up to 3 (three) artists qualified to participate in the award.

 A group of 5 (five) to 7 (seven) members, invited by the PIPA Board, who will select the winner of PIPA among the 4 (four) finalists.

 From 2010 to 2018, in an association between PIPA and the Museum of Modern Art of Rio, the finalists’ exhibitions – of which the four finalists participate – were held at MAM-Rio.
 In 2019, the exhibition took place at Villa Aymoré, Glória, Rio de Janeiro.

 All participating artists of each edition are featured in the Prize’s catalogue.

-PIPA catalogues are not for sale but can be downloaded.
+PIPA catalogues are not for sale, but can be downloaded here on our website.

-PIPA Institute (former IP Institute) was established in 2009, and the first initiative was to create PIPA Prize.
+PIPA Institute was established in 2009, and the first initiative was to create PIPA Prize.